Top tips to make your fundraising easier

 Raising the money

-Ask your fundraising office for sponsor forms
+Ask the Fundraising Team for sponsor forms

 Gift Aid - charities can claim back the tax paid on your gift of money as long as you are a UK tax payer.
 For example, for every £1 you donate, we can claim back an extra 28p from the Government